XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Observations and data reduction

 \subsection{X-ray follow-up}

 We performed two follow-up observations with the \Swift/XRT instrument \citep{burrows2005a}, starting at $T-T_{0} = 1.81$~hours and 4.3 days for 3.2~ks and 4.2~ks of exposures, respectively \citep{osborne2024a}.
-We also obtained one target-of-opportunity (ToO) observation with the \EP Follow-up X-ray Telescope \citep[\EP/FXT;][]{chen2025b} starting at $T-T_{0} = 12.4$~hours for a total exposure of $\sim$ 6~ks \citep{turpin2024a}.
-An uncatalogued X-ray source was detected by both \Swift/XRT ($1^{st}$ epoch) and \EP/FXT observations inside the ECLAIRs error radius at a distance of 6.65$^\prime$ from the ECLAIRs derived position.
+We also obtained one target-of-opportunity (ToO) observation with the \EP Follow-up X-ray Telescope \citep[\EP/FXT;][]{chen2025b} starting at $T-T_{0} = 12.4$~hours for a total exposure of $\sim$6~ks \citep{turpin2024a}.
+An uncatalogued X-ray source was detected by both \Swift/XRT (first epoch) and \EP/FXT observations inside the ECLAIRs error radius at a distance of 6.65$^\prime$ from the ECLAIRs derived position.
 The source was no longer detected in the late time \Swift/XRT observation and showed a clear sign of fading along the different epochs.
 This allowed us to secure the identification of this source as the X-ray afterglow of XRF~241001A.
-The \Swift/XRT enhanced position (J2000) is R.A. = 01h22m12.71s (20.5529$^\circ$) and Dec = $-43^\circ$28$^\prime$30.6$^{\prime\prime}$ ($-43.4752^\circ$) with a 90$\%$ confidence level error radius of $\sigma = 3.6^{\prime\prime}$ and is consistent with the \EP/FXT position.
+The \Swift/XRT enhanced position is R.A. = 20.5529$^\circ$ and Dec = $-43.4752^\circ$ (J2000) with a 90$\%$ confidence level error radius of $\sigma = 3.6^{\prime\prime}$ and is consistent with the \EP/FXT position.

 The \textit{Swift}/XRT spectrum\footnote{Associated with the RMF file swxpc0to12s6$\_$20210101v016.rmf and the ARF created from the xrtmkarf routine v0.6.4} of the first epoch was retrieved from the UK \Swift\ Science Data Centre \citep{evans2007a,evans2009a} using the \Swift/XRT Data Analysis Software v3.7.0 (Heasoft v6.32).
 The \EP/FXT (A and B) spectra were processed following the standard data reduction procedure described in the \EP/FXT Data Analysis Software Package (FXTDAS v1.20).
-Due to the low SNR of the spectra, we grouped the energy bins to ensure at least one count per bin while preserving sufficient spectral resolution for fitting (see Sect.~\ref{sec:xrayanalysis}).
-The grouping was performed using the \textit{grppha} ftools routine and the data were fitted using the \textsc{xspec} package v12.14.1 \citep{arnaud1999a}.
+Due to the low S/N of the spectra, we grouped the energy bins to ensure at least one count per bin while preserving sufficient spectral resolution for fitting (see Sect.~\ref{sec:xrayanalysis}).
+The grouping was performed using the \textit{grppha} ftools routine and the data were fitted using the {\sc xspec} package v12.14.1 \citep{arnaud1999a}.